Parquery/icontract/docs/source/usage.rst

 ----------
 Invariants are special contracts associated with an instance of a class.
 An invariant should hold *after* initialization and *before* and *after* a call to any public instance method.
 The invariants are the pivotal element of
-design-by-contract: they allow you to formally define properties of a data structures that you know will be maintained throughout the life time of *every* instance.
+design-by-contract: they allow you to formally define properties of data structures that you know will be maintained throughout the life time of *every* instance.

 We consider the following methods to be "public":